echemdb/unitpackage/doc/usage/unitpackage.md

 datapackage.json
 ```

 The CSV file contains some data.
-Here we focus on CSV files containing numbers.
+For the unitpackge we focus on CSV files which contain numbers.
 Such data is usually found in natural sciences.

 ```sh .noeval
 var1,var2,var3